tylerpierce683/cs408-letter-format/README.md

 ### HTML

-Modern browsers are incredibly robust and are able to correct display even the most broken and wrong html.
+Modern browsers are incredibly robust and are able to correctly display even the most broken and wrong html.
 A browser may be able to render your webpage but that does not mean that you wrote correct code.
 In this course we will use [htmlhint](https://htmlhint.com/) to make sure our html is as correct as possible.